mightyleader/ethically_driven_dev/presentation.md

 #[fit]Honesty
 #[fit]Discretion
 ^2 areas that leap out to me are Honesty and Discretion.
-Our People and Legal team give training and guidance on NOTHS expectations .
+Our People and Legal team give training and guidance on MOO expectations .

 ^Take aways?